Writing Settings Files

 property:

-settings.rootProject.name = "root"
+settings.rootProject.name = "application"

 Which is usually shortened to:

-rootProject.name = "root"
+rootProject.name = "application"

 Standard Settings